Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-AI systems must hold up ethical principles and societal values as part of their design and ensure that algorithms running on them adopt fair, transparent, and unbiased behavioral characteristics.
-This undertaking involves navigating issues such as privacy, accountability, and the long-term impact of AI on biological intelligence as well as employment and other dynamics of society at large.
-It is not a surprise that the next generation AI and its implementation will generate significant societal impacts, necessitating moderation and legislative regulations.
+AI systems {are expected to} hold up ethical principles and societal values as part of their design and ensure that algorithms adopt fair, transparent, and unbiased behavioral characteristics.
+This undertaking involves navigating issues such as privacy, accountability, and the long-term impact of AI on biological intelligence, employment and other dynamics of society at large. {It is clear} that the next generation AI and its implementation will generate significant societal impacts, necessitating moderation, governance and legislative regulations.

-Training foundation AI models and enhancing their ability to generalize knowledge across different domains and tasks through specialized fine tunings, also known as \textit{transfer learning}, is another major challenge.
-This adaptation to novel circumstances involves enabling foundational AI systems to learn novel concepts from only a few samples of data (a.k.a. few-shot learning \cite{romera2015embarrassingly, wang2020generalizing}), leveraging previously acquired knowledge to solve new problems more efficiently.
-However, as is the case with modeling many cognitive functions of the brain with regards to real-world problem solving, there is no widely accepted mathematical model of transfer learning that connects out-of-distribution generalization to the minimum number of model parameters required for updates.
-Despite easy to articulate, accomplishing such a goal involves many genuine techniques that would make machines look like humans.
-Of such mechanisms, meta-learning \cite{vettoruzzo2024advances} and self-supervised learning \cite{gui2024survey} are the two other critical areas of human-inspired research.
-Developing AI systems that can learn to learn, adapt, and improve over time through meta-learning techniques are desirable properties of the future generations of this technology.
-The overall goal of learning involves designing algorithms that can automatically discover effective strategies and apply them to new tasks, allowing AI to become more autonomous, capable and self-directed over time.
+Training FMs and enhancing their ability to generalize knowledge across different domains/tasks through specialized fine tunings (transfer learning) is another major challenge.
+This adaptation to novel circumstances involves enabling FMs to learn novel concepts from only a few examples (a.k.a. few-shot learning \cite{wang2020generalizing}), leveraging previously acquired knowledge to solve new problems more efficiently. {However, as with modeling many cognitive faculties of the brain for real-world problem solving, no widely accepted mathematical model of transfer learning links out-of-distribution generalization to the minimum number of parameters needed for updates.} Accomplishing such a goal involves many genuine techniques that would make machines look like humans.
+Of such mechanisms, meta-learning \cite{vettoruzzo2024advances} and self-supervised learning \cite{gui2024survey} are the two other critical areas of {HIns} AI research.
+Developing AI systems that can learn to learn, adapt, and improve over time through meta-learning techniques are desirable properties of the future generations of AI technology.